Moazzam Jah Ansari

-Mr. Ansari holds a master's degree in International Relations and is the recipient of Quaid e Azam Police Medal (QPM), the highest police gallantry award of the country and has also been awarded the UN police medal.
+Mr. Ansari holds a master's degree in International Relations and is also the recipient of the Quaid-e-Azam Police Medal (QPM) — the highest police gallantry award of the country — and has been awarded the UN police medal.
 He is a graduate of the National Defence University Islamabad.
 Ansari has previously served as the Joint Director General Intelligence Bureau (Balochistan), Deputy Inspector General of Police (DIG) Gwadar and Director FIA in Sindh.
 He has also held various command positions including Senior Superintendent of Police in Punjab, KPK and Sindh.